About the Program

 Areas of Emphasis

-The master's in leadership program is designed for individuals in current leadership positions, those who aspire to be good leaders, and for students eager to engage in a more in-depth study of leadership.
-With admission to one of the program's three areas of emphasis, students receive a focused leadership education.
+The master’s in leadership program is designed for individuals in current leadership positions, those who aspire to be good leaders, and students eager to engage in more in-depth study of leadership.
+With admission to one of the program’s four areas of emphasis, students receive a focused leadership education.

-All students who are admitted to the program are admitted to the Leadership Development emphasis.
-At the time of admission to the program, or no later than completion of the first 9 units, individuals seeking consideration for the Organizational Leadership or Leadership Studies emphases must provide supplementary material.
-For the Organizational Leadership emphasis, this requires a statement of intent, including a professional résumé, demonstrating at least five years of significant post-baccalaureate leadership experience.
+Students interested in Sport Management and Integrated Leadership apply for admission directly to this emphasis.
+All other students who are admitted to the program are admitted to the Leadership Development emphasis.
+At the time of admission to the program, or no later than completion of 9 units of study, individuals seeking consideration for the Organizational Leadership and Leadership Studies emphases must complete supplementary material.
+For the Organizational Leadership emphasis, this requires a statement of intent, including a professional résumé demonstrating at least five years of significant post-baccalaureate leadership experience, extensive supervisory oversight of other professionals, and demonstrated oversight of executive- level leadership tasks, including budgeting, hiring and employee development, organizational assessment, and strategic planning.
 Applicants for the Leadership Studies emphasis must document research skills and identify their intended research area.
-Decisions regarding admission to the Organizational Leadership or Leadership Studies emphases are made by the program director.
+Decisions regarding admission to the Organizational Leadership and Leadership Studies emphases are made by the program director.

 1. Leadership Development

-The Leadership Development emphasis primarily focuses on emerging leaders looking for the preparation for leadership in current and future endeavors and/or those interested in learning how to create leadership development programs.
-The ability to embrace one’s leadership identity, capitalize on strengths, and increase emotional intelligence are at the heart of leadership development.
+The Leadership Development emphasis primarily focuses on emerging leaders looking for preparation for leadership in current and future endeavors and/or those interested in learning how to create leadership development programs.
+The ability to embrace one’s leadership identity, capitalize on strengths, and increase emotional intelligence is at the heart of leadership development.
 Such leaders also have a commitment and ability to develop others to make important contributions.

 2. Leadership Studies